-Cross-Site Scripting (XSS) attacks accounted for almost 40 percent of all cyberattacks in 2019.
-How can you protect your business?
+- Cross-site scripting (XSS) attacks accounted for almost 40 percent of all cyberattacks in 2019.

 When we hear about cyberattacks, we often think of hacks on IT systems or networks – technology traditionally found within the confines of the organization.
 But the truth is that in 2019, more than 72 percent of cyberhackers targeted customer-facing websites.

-But just because Cross-Site Scripting (XSS) attacks are so prevalent, it doesn’t mean they can’t be devastating for your business.
+But just because cross-site scripting (XSS) attacks are so prevalent, it does not mean they can’t be devastating for your business.